 3. Michael Bradley, Toronto FC - $6.5 million

-Bradley is one of the U.S. Men’s National Team all-time best players.
-He was playing very well in Serie A for Roma, although he was not an out and out starter when MLS called in 2014.
-Again in 2014 MLS was looking to bring home prominent American players and paid them very well to return.
+Michael Bradley is one of the U.S. Men’s National Team all-time best players.
+He was playing very well in Serie A for Roma, although Bradley was not an out and out starter when MLS called in 2014.
+Again, in 2014 MLS was looking to bring home prominent American players and paid them very well to return.
 It’s up to debate if Bradley has been worth such a high salary.

 2. Javier Hernández, LA Galaxy - $7.2 million

 The crown jewel of MLS.
-Chicharito is MLS prize catch, it took a long time to get Javier Hernandez to MLS, but he is finally here.
-He is on the Galaxy books at 7.2 million and the LA Galaxy is hoping the Mexican international can take them to their sixth title.
+Chicharito is the league’s prize catch, it took a long time to get Javier Hernández to MLS, but he is finally here.
+The Mexican international is on the Galaxy books at 7.2 million and the club’s 2020 season was one of their worst ever.
+Chicharito scored an abysmal 2 goals in 12 outings.

 1. Gonzalo Higuaín, Inter Miami - $8.8 million

-Argentine striker Gonzalo Higuaín is the leagues highest- paid player, he has signed a two year deal with Inter Miami for $8.8 Million a year, according to the Miami Herald.
+Argentine striker Gonzalo Higuaín is the league’s highest- paid player, he has signed a two year deal with Inter Miami for $8.8 million a year, according to the Miami Herald.
 Higuaín is a proven goalscorer having scored over 100 goals for Real Madrid, 71 for Napoli, 48 for Juventus.
-He will score, the question is will it be enough for a poorly put together Inter Miami side.
+While his first season ended with him testing positive for coronavirus and missing the team’s critical playoff game, Higuaín was a much-needed boost for a club going in the wrong direction.
+For now, his numbers are lukewarm, 1 goal in 9 games, but with a proper preseason Pipita could light up the league in 2021.

 Check our latest news in Google NewsFOLLOW US